Vallarpadam Church History

+Vallarpadam Church is one of the most famous churches in Kochi, Kerala.
 I grew up listening to the stories of Vallarpadathamma and the miraculous, “Vallarpadam Church.”
 Ours is a beautiful little town that lies closer to Kochi backwaters and we used to rush to Vallarpadathamma irrespective of joy or agony.

 Since childhood, the church has been a part of my life.
 I used to attend the holy mass at Vallarpadam church regularly, accompanied by my grandmother.
 On our way, my granny used to tell me exciting stories about the rich and vibrant past of Kochi.
 In our community, Vallarpadam is nothing but a miracle town.
 I was always keen to listen to stories about Kochi and its attractions.
 As always, my grandmother was enthusiastic to tell stories about Vallarpadam church and I enjoyed listening to her.
 She had an amazing skill in storytelling and today, I miss her, the most!

 Among the places to visit in Kochi, the Vallarpadam church holds special significance.
 The blissful ambiance of the church creates a meditative mode and is also known for beauty rituals.
 The history of the church dates back to the 16th century when the Portuguese established the church for the Holy Spirit.
 The main attraction of the church was the wooden carved painting of Mother Mary holding a child, named as “Blessed Mary of Mercy.”

 Now I will share some interesting stories my Grandma told me!
 Ready?